YongJunLim/Booking-System/README.md

 # Booking System

-Proof of concept for DHS/BuildingBloCS
+To be used for BuildingBloCS 2020